Man wearing safety goggles and a respirator gently cleaning small surface mold spots from painted ceiling drywall with a sponge

 Key Takeaways

-- Small surface mold on ceiling drywall can often be cleaned safely.
+• Small surface mold on firm, dry, painted ceiling drywall can often be cleaned carefully.

-- Soft, sagging, or heavily contaminated drywall usually requires replacement.
+• Soft, sagging, swollen, crumbling, wet, or repeatedly moldy ceiling drywall usually needs replacement.